blueskyletters/blueskyletters.github.io/_drafts/x.md

 - lifegoals

 ---
-Life is mere survivalwithout any goals
+Life is mere survival without any goals

 #### What is a bucket list?